 12.5.4 Identification and ordering of array elements

+12.5.4.1 Rectangular Antenna Array

 In many applications there is a need to assign to array element a number k such that 0 ≤ k < K (see K in clause 12.5.3).
 One example is mapping position (represented by k, such that 0 ≤ k < K) of a beamforming weight in beamforming vector to an array element.
 Other example is identification of an array elements in the antenna model.

 For purpose of identification and ordering a number k is assigned to each element of array by the function f(m,n,p,q):